TenthChain/VSCode-Bedrock-Development-Extension/README.md

 Automatic JSON validation is applied if the files follow a given pattern for naming or proper file structure.
 For resource packs, have the files in a folder with the letter `RP` or `rp` in the name, or in the world folder: `resource_packs`.
-For behavior packs, have the files in a folder with the letter `BP` or `bp` in the name, or in the world folder: `behavior_packs`.
+For behavior packs, have the files in a folder with the letter `BP` or `bp` in the name, or in the world folder: `behaviour_packs`.

 [Full list of json validation](https://github.com/Blockception/VSCode-Bedrock-Development-Extension/blob/main/documentation/Json%20Validation.md)